-Clause 16 replaces section 61 to enhance the qualification requirements for the safety critical role of ventilation officer for an underground mine.
+Clause 17 replaces section 61 to enhance the qualification requirements for the safety critical role of ventilation officer for an underground mine.
 Ventilation officers are of critical importance to the occupational health and safety of workers.
 The atmosphere that is breathed in can be reduced to sub-standard or dangerous conditions if contaminants produced in the course of operations are not controlled, safely extracted or diluted to harmless levels.
 This is particularly critical in underground coal mines due potentially explosive atmospheres being present if not appropriately controlled.

-The replacement section 61 requires the underground mine manager to appoint a ventilation officer for an underground mine.
-Section 61(3) provides that the underground mine manager may be appointed by the SSE as the ventilation officer.
-Section 61(4) requires that only a person holding a certificate of competency for ventilation officers granted by the Board of Examiners (the Board) must be appointed to the role of ventilation officer.
-The reason for this change is that obtaining a certificate of competency includes an assessment component undertaken by the Board, which ensures a person is competent is to undertake the responsibilities of a ventilation officer.
+The replacement section 61 requires the underground mine manager to appoint another person as the ventilation officer for an underground mine.
+Section 61(3) provides that the underground mine manager must not appoint a person as the ventilation officer unless the person holds a ventilation officer's certificate of competency granted by the Board of Examiners (the Board).
+The reason for this change is that obtaining a certificate of competency includes an assessment component undertaken by the Board, which helps ensure a person is competent to undertake the responsibilities of a ventilation officer.

-Section 61(5) outlines the ventilation officer's responsibility for establishing effective standards of ventilation for, and implementation of the ventilation system for, the mine.
-Section 61(6) reflects the former section 61(8) and provides that the underground mine manager must not appoint an individual as the ventilation officer for more than one underground mine, unless the chief inspector is satisfied the person can effectively carry out the duties at both mines, and has provided the underground mine manager with a notice stating this.
+Section 61(4) outlines the ventilation officer's responsibility for establishing effective standards of ventilation for, and implementation of the ventilation system for, the mine.
+Section 61(5) reflects the former section 61(8) and provides that the underground mine manager must not appoint an individual as the ventilation officer for more than one underground mine, unless the chief inspector is satisfied the person can effectively carry out the duties at both mines, and has provided the underground mine manager with a notice stating this.